 The biggest change with the HTC Vive Pro is the increase in resolution.
 With the HTC Vive Pro, HTC has increased the resolution of the dual-OLED displays to 2880 x 1600.
 That's 1400 x 1600 per eye compared to 1080 x 1200 per eye on the original HTC Vive.
 Now with 615ppi, the HTC Vive Pro is said to have had a 78 per cent increase in resolution.

-This resolution change should improve clarity during gaming as well as enhancing immersion for gamers.
-The HTC Vive Pro will offer clearer text rendering and a crisper picture whether playing games or watching videos while using the headset.
+This resolution change improves clarity during gaming as well as enhancing immersion for gamers.
+The HTC Vive Pro offers clearer text rendering and a crisper picture whether playing games or watching videos while using the headset.
+In-game textures are smoother and more realistic as well as stunning to look at.

 The HTC Vive Pro does not offer a 4K resolution, but this means that the headset is still accessible to a wide market of gamers without requiring extreme gaming machines.